Stability of equilibria for the $\mathfrak{so}(4)$ free rigid body: Equilibria for the generalized rigid body

 (d) $E_l=E_{ij},E_p=E_{ks},i<j,k<s,\{i,j\}\cap \{k,s\}=\varnothing$.
 In this case $E_lE_p=O_n$.

 Thus, the only possible case in \eqref {rb_comp} is (d) which implies that

 which is a diagonal matrix. \rule{0.5em}{0.5em}

-We shall call a Cartan subalgebra as in Theorem \ref{equilibria} a \textit{coordinate type Cartan subalgebra}.
+We shall call a Cartan subalgebra as in Theorem \ref{C equilibria} a \textit{coordinate type Cartan subalgebra}.
 The dynamics of (\ref{rigideq}) leaves the adjoint orbits of $\operatorname{SO}(n)$ invariant.
 Since the intersection of a regular orbit (that is, one passing through a regular semisimple element of $ \mathfrak{so}(n)$) with a Cartan subalgebra is a Weyl group orbit (see, e.g. \cite{Kostant73}), we conclude that the union of the Weyl group orbits determined by the coordinate type Cartan subalgebras of $ \mathfrak{so}(n)$ are equilibria of \eqref{rigideq}.
+As we shall see, if $n\geq 4$, the system \eqref{rigideq} has also other equilibria that are not coming from coordinate type Cartan subalgebras.